Conectric/conectric-usb-gateway/README.md

 ## Introduction

 This module is Conectric's Node.js SDK that allows you to communicate with our wireless mesh network sensors.
 We aim to get you up and running quickly, so that you can rapidly build applications or visualizations that use near real time temperature, humidity, motion detection and switch state data.
+You can also use this module to communicate with devices that use the [RS-485 protocol](https://en.wikipedia.org/wiki/RS-485).

 Our introductory video provides a quick overview of the product.

 [![Introductory Video](https://raw.githubusercontent.com/Conectric/conectric-usb-gateway/master/video.jpg)](https://www.youtube.com/watch?v=aPfZNUkFKBM)

 We also published an [overview on Medium](https://medium.com/conectric-networks/announcing-conectrics-usb-iot-gateway-sensor-product-86087af7ae57).

+You can find details of the mesh network protocol site [on GitHub](https://github.com/ekawahyu/contiki/blob/develop/examples/conectric/README.md).

 ## Hardware Requirements